brachtco/horiseon-refactor/README.md

 ##Description

 This is the HTML and CSS code for the Horiseon website.
-Horiseon requested a refactoring of the cod, and this is the completed refactor.
+Horiseon requested a refactoring of the code, and this is the completed refactor.

 Horieson wanted the code to follow accessiblity standards and optimized for search engines (SEO rankings).